deepa-kumar

 Research

-Deepa Kumar's research centers on Islamophobia, empire, gender, race, neoliberalism, labor, social class, culture and media.
+Deepa Kumar's research centers on race, class, and gender with a focus on anti-Muslim racism, empire, neoliberalism, organized labor and culture and the media.
 Her first book, "Outside the Box: Corporate Media, Globalization and the UPS Strike" (University of Illinois Press, 2007), is about the power of collective struggle in effectively challenging the priorities of neoliberalism.

 Selected Publications